jackysee/markdown-wiki/docs/index.md

 ## Github Flavor

 The markdown parse we used is `Marked`.
-It supports github flavoured markdown. e.g. you can do code block with fenced block:
+It supports github flavoured markdown. e.g. you can do code block with fenced code block:

 	```javascript
 	function hi(){
 		return "Hello!";
 	}
 	```

 It would look like

 ```javascript